Teach English in Thailand

 - Using the unique link emailed to you, fill out the application.
 This includes things like your name, address and chosen start date.

 - Submit your $300 deposit.
-A deposit is required in order to reserve your spot in the program and is subtracted from your total program fee.
-If we are unable to accept you (very unlikely!) we will refund your deposit in full.
+A deposit is required in order to interview for the program and is subtracted from your total program fee.
+We only interview serious applicants for this program, which is why we require this deposit.
+If we are unable to accept you following your interview (very unlikely!) we will refund your deposit in full.

 - Submit the required documents and run your criminal background check (provided for free for US Citizens)